arsy786/todo-mern-app/README.md

 # Todo MERN App

-## Overview

-This is a simple Todo MERN (MongoDB, Express, React, Node.js) app that allows users to create, read, update, and delete todos.
-The app is built using the MERN stack and follows the CRUD (Create, Read, Update, Delete) operations.
+This is a simple Todo MERN (MongoDB, Express, React, Node.js) app that follows the CRUD (Create, Read, Update, Delete) operations for the todos.
 This project was built following the [MERN Stack Tutorial - Build Todo App With Node JS, Express, React & MongoDB (YouTube/CurlyBraces)](https://www.youtube.com/watch?v=U4syTDaAKWg) tutorial on YouTube.

+## Features

+The app provides the following features:

+    - Users can create, read, update, and delete todos
+    - Todos are stored in a MongoDB database

+Note: The app requires a MongoDB database to be running in order to work properly.

-## Getting Started
+## Installation

-To run this app locally, you need to have the following installed on your machine:
+To install this application, you will need to have Node.js and MongoDB installed on your system.

-- Node.js
-- MongoDB

 Once you have these installed, follow these steps: